schmunk42/docker-gitlab-runner/README.md

 # docker-gitlab-runner

-This is a GitLab CI runner with `docker-compose` support.
+This is a GitLab CI runner with `docker-compose` and *git-lfs* support.

 ## Resources